yagu0/vchess/README.md

 If you wanna help, you can contact me with the form on the website, so that we can discuss what to do and how :)
 If you feel comfortable with the code a pull request is a good start too.

+### Running the website locally

+Follow the instructions in server/README.md first, and then in client/README.md.